Primitive stability and the Q-conditions for the rank two free group in hyperbolic d-space: The half-length property

 \subsection{Coxeter extensible representations}

 A priori, Definition \ref{def:CoxExtRep} seems to depend on the choice of a basis of $F_2$.
-However, Proposition \ref{prop:AutF2W3Same} shows that $\rho : F_2\to\Isom(\H)$ is Coxeter extensible in the basis $(a,b)$ if and only if it is Coxeter extensible in any other basis.
+However, Proposition \ref{prop:AutF2W3Same} implies that $\rho : F_2\to\Isom(\H)$ is Coxeter extensible in the basis $(a,b)$ if and only if it is Coxeter extensible in any other basis.

 Given a Coxeter extensible representation $\rho:F_2\to\Isom(\H)$, we can find three isometric involutions $I_A$, $I_L$ and $I_B$ of $\H$ satisfying $A = I_AI_L$ and $B=I_LI_B$.
-Since an involution in $\Isom(\H)$ is an elliptic isometry, the sets of points fixed by each of these involutions are nontrivial subspaces of $\H$, which we denote by $F_A$, $F_L$ and $F_B$ respectively.
+Since an involution in $\Isom(\H)$ is an elliptic isometry, the sets of points fixed by each of these involutions are nontrivial totally geodesic subspaces of $\H$, which we denote by $F_A$, $F_L$ and $F_B$ respectively (see \cite[\Thm 4.7.1]{Ratcliffe2006} and the discussion that follows).